marmelab/react-admin/docs/Architecture.md

 );
 ```

-`<Menu.DashboardItem />` links to the `/dashboard` route, `<Menu.ResourceItem>` links to the `list` page defined in the resource configuration from the `<Resource>` component, and `<Menu.Item>` is a generic component that you can use to link to any route in your application. `<Menu>` reacts to changes on the application location, and it highlights the current route automatically.
-And if you use [Role-Based Access Control](./AuthRBAC.md), the user will only see the menu items they have access to.
+In this example, `<Menu.DashboardItem>` links to the `/dashboard` route, `<Menu.ResourceItem>` links to the `list` page defined in the resource configuration from the `<Resource>` component, and `<Menu.Item>` is a generic component that you can use to link to any route in your application.
+The `<Menu>` component automatically responds to changes on the application location and highlights the current route.
+Additionally, if you use [Role-Based Access Control](./AuthRBAC.md), users will only see the menu items they have access to.

-So before writing your own component, try to think of a generic name for that component, and check if react-admin already provides it.
-In many cases, react-admin will save you hours, if not days, of development.
+Before creating your custom component, it's a good practice to check if react-admin already provides a suitable component with a generic name for your purpose.
+In many cases, react-admin can save you hours, if not days, of development effort.

-For instance, react-admin has components for:

-- Guided tours
-- Sub-forms
-- Login screens
-- Action buttons
-- Calendars
-- ... and much more

-Each react-admin component can be customized through props, children, and [theme](./Theming.md).
+Some of the other useful react-admin components include those for guided tours, sub-forms, login screens, action buttons, calendars, and much more.
+Each react-admin component can be customized using props, children, and [theme](./Theming.md) to fit your application's specific needs.

 ## Composition

-React-admin tries to avoid as much as possible components that accept a huge number of props (we call these "God Components").
-Instead, react-admin encourages composition: components accept subcomponents (either via children or via specific props) that handle a share of the logic.
+React-admin follows the principle of avoiding components that accept an overwhelming number of props, which are often referred to as "God Components."
+Instead, react-admin encourages the use of composition, where components accept subcomponents (either through children or specific props) to handle a share of the logic.

-For instance, you cannot pass a list of actions to the `<Edit>` view, but you can pass an `actions` component:
+For example, while you cannot directly pass a list of actions to the `<Edit>` component, you can achieve the same result by passing an `actions` component:

 ```jsx
 import { Button } from '@mui/material';